dmunch/car_api/README.md

 You need to:
 - provide an instance of Postgres >= 9.4 with Postgis extensions enabled.
 Version 9.4 is mandatory since we use the JSONB datatype.
-- export the following environement variables
+- export the following environment variables
   - POSTGIS_PORT_5432_TCP_ADDR
   - POSTGIS_PORT_5432_TCP_PORT if not 5432
   - PGUSER if not postgres
   - PGPASSWORD
-  - RACK_ENV=production if you want the production environement
+  - RACK_ENV=production if you want the production enviroement
 - Install the dependencies by running ``` bundle install ```
-- Initalize the database by running ``` rake db:init```
+- Initialize the database by running ``` rake db:init```
 - Run the tests by running ``` rake spec```
 - If you're patient, run the benchmark by running ``` rake spec:benchmark```
 - Seed the database with the data provided in data.json by running ``` rake db:seed```